ENTRIES ARE OPEN:

 A UNIFIED FIELD

-Gravel Burn gathers a dynamic field of top competitors: professional road cyclists, gravel specialists, mountain bikers, cyclocross racers and track riders all vying for the honour of claiming the inaugural Gravel Burn title.
+Nedbank Gravel Burn gathers a dynamic field of top competitors: professional road cyclists, gravel specialists, mountain bikers, cyclocross racers and track riders all vying for the honour of claiming the inaugural Nedbank Gravel Burn title.
 It's a rare opportunity to ride and live among Olympic and world champions – the finest athletes in the sport – in this true pro-am race.

 STAGE RACING